f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | CLEAR            | Power fault detected in hardware                                                   |
 +------------------+------------------------------------------------------------------------------------+

 In the example below, note the messages are all informational **alertEffect=2** and do not signify a fault.
-They are providing status for the state of various sensors, and they are all **Deasserted**, menaning there is no alarm associated with these events.
+They are providing status for the state of various sensors, and they are all **Deasserted**, meaning there is no alarm associated with these events.

 .. code-block:: bash